 Each of the nine PTA units in Westlake chooses one honoree to receive the Ohio PTA Achievement Award at the Founders' Day dinner.
 The Ohio PTA Achievement Award is the highest honor a PTA can bestow on an individual and is usually awarded to someone who has given outstanding service to children and youth either at school or in the Westlake community at-large.

-- Lee Burneson Middle School PTA: Janine Finucane
+- Lee Burneson Middle School PTA: Jane Peer

 The second recognition, the Helping Hands Award, is given to a PTA member who has made a positive impact on the lives of children, and has participated in activities involving our children and youth.
 The recipient of this award promotes the welfare of children and youth in home, school and community.
-One award is given from Westlake Council of PTAs, representing all Westlake PTA units, and the 2017 Helping Hands Award recipient was Delicia Ostrowski.
+One award is given from Westlake Council of PTAs, representing all Westlake PTA units.

 The final recognition, the Outstanding District Educator Award, is presented to a certified educator for his/her active support in PTA, promoting parent/teacher cooperation in the education of children and youth, and outstanding service as an educator.
-One award is given from Westlake's Council of PTAs, representing all Westlake PTA units, and Rebecca Kowalski was the recipient of the 2017 Outstanding District Educator Award.
+One award is given from Westlake's Council of PTAs, representing all Westlake PTA units.

 Since 1968, the Westlake Council of PTAs has awarded scholarships to WHS seniors who plan to pursue higher education at a college, university, or technical school.
 Scholarships are awarded for traditional academic pursuits, as well as for the arts, STEM/technology and a life challenge.
 In 2017, Westlake Council awarded ten scholarships in the amount of $1,000 each.